holochain/holochain-rust/doc/holochain_101/src/zome/capabilities.md

 ### Grant Capabilities

-You can use the `grant_capabilities` HDK function to create a custom capability grant.
+You can use the `grant_capability` HDK function to create a custom capability grant.
 For example, imaging a blogging use-case where you want to grant friends the ability to call the `create_post` function in a `blog` zome.
 Assuming the function `is_my_friend(addr)` correctly examines the provenance in CAPABILITY_REQ global which always holds the capability request of the current zome call, then the following code is an example of how you might call `hdk::grant_capability`:

 ``` rust
 pub fn handle_request_post_grant() -> ZomeApiResult<Option<Address>> {